sweeneyb/blockly-firewall-rule-gen/README.md

 ## Future enhancements

 1. Rules can take a source into account.
 They should also narrow what a rule allows access to.
-1. Build a generator instead of using javascript to log my text syntax to a console.
+1. ~~ Build a generator instead of using javascript to log my text syntax to a console. ~~ The second textarea has the rendered rule output.
 1. Integrate acorn to parse/run the javascript to render the firewall rule lines out (which is redundant to the point above, but I'm learning)
 1. Change connector shapes to make things more intuitive